 Speaking to a child about suicide can be very confronting and worrying.
-The following information has been designed to provide guidance and practical advice for supporting a child bereaved by suicide.
+The following information has been designed to provide guidance and practical advice for supporting children bereaved by suicide.

 Children tend to grieve differently from adults, often expressing their emotions in their behaviour and play.